aarboleda1/Elements-Of-Programming-Interviews/notes.md

 - [ ] 7.10
 - [ ] 8.3, 8.8
 - [ ] 9.11

+**Arrays** 5/19
+- [ SOLVED ] 5.1 The Dutch National Flag Problem
+  - Should probably do this one again though as I wasn't as convincing in the walk through
+- [ SOLVED ] 5.6 Buy and Sell a stock once
+- [ ] 5.12 Sample Offline Data
+- [ ] 5.18 Compute the spiral ordering of a 2D array
+- [ ] 5.5
+- [ ] 5.9

 **Heaps** 4/6
 - [ EASY ] 10.4 Compute the k closest stars: